mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

-Try and try a lot times, you will learn and improve the main skill, later keep the focus it in there
+Try and try a lot of times, you'll learn and improve the main skill, later keep the focus it in there

 Https://x.com/drupalec